 In the mobile gaming world, a lot of free offline games can be much of the same thing.
-A lot of match-3's, a lot of tapping, and a lot of Farmville duplicates.
-And a lot of the times, the microtransactions can make it seem like it isn't free, or that you feel like you have to buy something to keep moving forward in the game or for finishing the level.
-And that takes the fun out of the game and makes it, so you don't want to keep playing.
+A lot of match-3’s, a lot of tapping, and a lot of Farmville duplicates.
+Much of the time, microtransactions can make it seem like the game isn’t free, or that you feel like you have to buy something to keep moving forward in the game or for finishing the level.
+And that takes the fun out of the game and makes it, so you don’t want to keep playing.

-This is the equivalent to a hole-in-the-wall joint.
-Ghost Pop! is a simple spooky game where you take control of what seems to be a rendition of Little Red Riding Hood type character armed with a flashlight and going through the woods.
+Ghost Pop! is the equivalent to a hole-in-the-wall joint.
+It is a simple spooky game where you take control of what seems to be a rendition of Little Red Riding Hood type character armed with a flashlight and going through the woods.
 There, you need to shine your flashlight on some ghosts who want to kill you.
 Level up your flashlight’s power and beam and make your way to beat your top score.
-Oh, and there are boss battles where an extra tough ghost summons hoards of smaller ghosts.
-There’s also a few horror movie nods in some cosmetics, such as the girl from The Ring, or Georgie from It, even as far as Chuckie from Chuckie.
+Oh, and there are boss battles where a new challenging ghost summons hoards of smaller ghosts.
+There are also a few horror movies nods in some cosmetics, such as the girl from The Ring, or Georgie from It, and Chuckie from Chuckie.
 Charming and cute, Ghost Pop!
 Is a keeper.

 Friday the 13th: Killer Puzzle